Current Farm Status – Updated October 2018

 Sour cherries are not a well-known fruit, but if you’ve had sour cherry pie, you probably remember it!
 These tend to be ready sometime in June.
 We have only two trees and have to fight the birds for them, so if we win the battle we will let you know.
 Watch facebook and the website for updates and email us early if you’re interested in these tasty, tart cherries.

 Concord grapes are used for grape juice, grape jelly and general sweet grape eating.
 We have a few vines that we’ve been cultivating and would love to share our bountiful supply with you.
-These are harvested in late September so you can either order them by email or stop by the farmstand on Sundays to pick some up.
+These are harvested in late September so you can stop by the farmstand to pick some up.

 Pumpkins are ready for picking in mid-October, just in time for the Halloween season.
 These can be bought at the farmstand on Sundays once they are ripe.